Ahmadk-g/dishcover/TESTING.md

 - While aiming for better semantic structure by using <**section**> instead of <**div**>, I encountered more errors in certain files when validating with the W3C Markup Validator.
 I resolved these issues by reverting to <**div**>.

+## Future Improvements
+1. Reduce size of images for better performance.
+2. Improve website accessibility by detecting and addressing issues to meet web accessibility standards and guidelines, ensuring a smooth experience for users with disabilities.
+3. Improve contrast errors.